NileshBu/MLModelPredictionAPI/README.md

 2.)
 Open the project in the desirable IDE(Intellij or STS).

 3.)
-Run the spring boot project locally.( By running the SpringBoot Application)
+Run the spring boot project locally.( By running the SpringBoot Application).
+This can be done in INtellij or STS.

 4.)
 Run the ML Model API using Docker or Python.( Details mentioned in Core Requirements above)